ECS153/final-project-hacker-5/README.md

 2. ARPSpoofer.py
 - This is to perform man-in-the-middle attack.
 The spoof is performed by just running the code, you will need the scapy module.
 3. Anonloginftp.py, brutessh.py, and sshlogin.py
--this is for SSH and FTP attacks.
+- this is for SSH and FTP attacks.
 5. keylogger.py
 - Keylogger tracks and records every key that was inputted by the target.
 7. ports_scanner.py